singh2407shubham/Dice-Game/README.md

 # Dice-Game
-A game of multiple dice built using JavaScript
+A game of multiple dice built using JavaScript, HTML and CSS.